miniblog/engine/doc/installation.md

 ## Basic Customisation

 In Miniblog there is no configuration as such: everything is content.
-Thus, to begin customising the website, you will need to update the Document that describes the website, and the Document containing details of the owner, or principal author, of the content.
+Thus, to begin customising the website, you will need to update the Document containing the website metadata, and the Document containing details of the owner/principal-author of the content.
+If you want to keep the about-page, you'll need to update the Document containing its content.

-1. Update the information about the website in `data/Thing/CreativeWork/WebSite/this.md`.
+1. Update website metadata in `data/Thing/CreativeWork/WebSite/this.md`.
-1. Update the details of the website's owner, or principal author, in `data/Thing/Person/owner.md`.
+1. Update the details of the website's owner/principal-author in `data/Thing/Person/owner.md`.
+1. Update/remove `data/Thing/CreativeWork/Article/about-this-website.md`, which contains the content for the about-page.
 1. At the root of the project, run `bin/console refresh`.

 > :warning: Always run `bin/console refresh` after updating content.

-Now you've been rooting around in `data/`, it's highly likely you'll understand enough, and have the confidence, to just get on with adding/editing blog posts.
+Now you've been rooting around in `data/`, it's likely you'll understand enough to just get on with adding/editing blog posts.
 You can always come back and read the [gory details of Miniblog's content model](content.md) if you really need to 🙂